itzcookiie/python-learnings/README.md

 *[Python road map link](https://roadmap.sh/python)*

 ### Webserver
+  - Go back over socket server learnings from the chat app we made
   - Build a webserver from scratch and try and understand how the server works underneath e.g. HTTP, TCP, websockets, network layer etc
     - Build this in flask
     - Build this in django